 Accountable Care Organizations and Other Little Talked About Medicare Related Provisions in the Affordable Care Act

 There are hundreds of little talked about provisions in the Affordable Care Act that are very effective but rarely talked about, and many of them pertain to improving Medicare.
 For example, Section 3022 of the PPACA includes guidelines for the establishment of accountable care organizations (ACOs) under the Medicare Shared Savings Program.

-ACOs are groups of are groups of doctors, hospitals, and other health care providers, who come together voluntarily to give coordinated high quality care to their Medicare patients.
+ACOs are groups of doctors, hospitals, and other health care providers, who come together voluntarily to give coordinated high-quality care to their Medicare patients.
 The goal of coordinated care is to ensure that patients, especially the chronically ill, get the right care at the right time, while avoiding unnecessary duplication of services and preventing medical errors.
 When an ACO succeeds both in both delivering high-quality care and spending health care dollars more wisely, shares in the savings it achieves for the Medicare program.

 Know the Law.
-The Affordable Care Act contains 10 titles, each title addresses a different aspect of health care reform.
+The Affordable Care Act contains 10 titles; each title addresses a different aspect of health care reform.
 Title III – Title III Improving the quality and efficiency of health care addresses most of the changes to Medicare.
-Check out our Summary of Provisions of the Patient Protection and Affordable Care Act for a plain English summary of each provision pertaining to the Affordable Care Act and Medicare.
+Check out our Summary of Provisions of the Patient Protection and Affordable Care Act for a plain English summary of each provision of the Affordable Care Act and Medicare.

 ObamaCare’s Medicare reform enacts a Value-Based Payment Provision.
 The Medicare provision states Hospitals can gain or lose 1% of Medicare funding or gain a 1% increase depending on 20 factors that gauge quality vs. quantity care.

 Specifically, the factors include quality measures related to the treatment of patients with heart attacks, heart failures, pneumonia and certain surgical issues, as well as patient satisfaction.